Natalia Poklonskaya: Other details

+On 8 February 2018, the Book World publishing house published Poklonskaya’s book Devotion to Faith and Fatherland, dedicated to the events of 2013-2014.
+In February 2019, the Prospekt publishing house published Poklonskaya's second book Crimean Spring: Before and After.

 Poklonskaya plays the piano.
 On her visit to the summer residence of Tsar Nicholas II, she played (among other pieces) Masquerade, a waltz by Soviet Armenian composer Aram Khachaturian.

+Name change

+Poklonskaya legally changed her name forename from Natalia to Radveda in 2025.
+In an April 2026 interview she denied that her name change was linked to her conversion to paganism.

 Criminal case and sanctions

 Following her appointment as Prosecutor General of Crimea on 11 March 2014, Poklonskaya was listed as a wanted criminal on the website of the Ukrainian Ministry of Internal Affairs, due to alleged involvement in conspiracy to overthrow constitutional order or seize state power.
 Poklonskaya's previous criticism of the opposition protests in Ukraine, and the "anti-constitutional coup" led the Ukrainian government to launch a criminal case against her and strip her of the civil service rank of Counsellor of Justice.

 Poklonskaya was sanctioned by the United Kingdom on 5 May 2014 in relation to "actively implementing" Russia's annexation of Crimea.
 On 12 May, the European Union added Poklonskaya to its sanctions list.
 This barred her from entering EU countries and any of her assets there, if existent, were to be frozen.
 Canada imposed similar sanctions on Poklonskaya a month later, followed by Japan on 4 August.
 Australia followed soon after, sanctioning Poklonskaya on 2 September.
 On 19 December, the United States introduced its individual sanctions against several Ukrainian separatists and Russians, of which Poklonskaya was the only woman.